-Ariocarpus is a genus of cacti that belong to the group commonly referred to as a Living Rock.
+Ariocarpus is a genus of cacti that belongs to the group commonly referred to as a Living Rock.
 They can survive without water for up to a year.
 Even though a plant like that seems foolproof, there are many things you can do to improve its health.

 Growing Conditions